 - Process quickly: customers expect to receive a refund or exchange fast.
 To do this, make sure you have the people and processes in place to receive, inspect and process returns.
 This is particularly important at peak times, when eCommerce returns from cyber discounts can run well into January.

-Another option is to outsource your returns management to an order fulfillment provider such as James and James.
+Another option is to outsource your returns management to an order fulfilment provider such as James and James.
 We’ll first help you eliminate returns that are due to incorrect or damaged items.
 We’ll then help you gather data on the reasons for returns, and process each one quickly, even at peak times.

 Want to know more?
 Get in touch to discuss our returns management service in more detail.